Walking Tours

 Our special annual 3-hour July 4th event!

-July 4th A Boston tradition!
-Footloose on the Freedom Trail is a 3-hour guided walking tour of the entire Freedom Trail from the Boston Common and Massachusetts State House to the U.S.S.
+July 4th Celebrate the Fourth of July with us!
+Footloose on the Freedom Trail is a 3-hour guided walking tour of the entire Freedom Trail from the Massachusetts State House to the U.S.S.
 Constitution offered every Independence Day.
-Walk the 2.5-mile route with us on this patriotic tour through 16 historic sites, as it winds its way through Boston's history.
+Walk the 2.5-mile route with us on this tour through 16 historic sites, as it winds its way through Boston's history.
 There's no better time to do it than on the Fourth of July, no better way to start off the day, and no better way to celebrate America's birthday!
 The tour ends in the Charlestown Navy Yard.
 Following the tour, you may wish to check out the USS Constitution Museum or enjoy the views on a water shuttle trip back to downtown. find out more

 lit pumpkins in the dark